-Miami-Dade Police Make Arrest In 16 Year Old Cold Case Involving Teen's Murder
+Miami-Dade Police Arrest Raul Mata In 2004 Cold Case Murder Of Teen Stepdaughter Dilcia Mejia

 The Medical Examiner’s office ruled it a homicide, however, no arrest was made at the time.

-Mata and Oliva later separated and he moved to California.
+Mata and Oliva later separated and he moved to city 70 miles south of San Francisco where police say he started a new life with a new spouse who had a child with.

 Through the years, investigators continued to pursue all possible leads.